sktroost/PyPeg/pypeg/blogpost.md

 LPeg is an implementation of PEGs written in C to be used in the Lua programming language.
-A crucial detail of this implementation is that it parses high level function calls, translating them to Bytecode, and interpreting that bytecode.
-Therefore, we are able to improve that implementation by replacing LPegs C-interpreter with an RPython-JIT.
-I use a modified version of LPeg to parse PEGs and pass the generated Intermediate Representation, the LPeg Bytecode, to my VM.
+A crucial detail of this implementation is that it parses high level function calls, translating them to bytecode, and interpreting that bytecode.
+Therefore, we are able to improve that implementation by replacing LPegs C-interpreter with an RPython JIT.
+I use a modified version of LPeg to parse PEGs and pass the generated Intermediate Representation, the LPeg bytecode, to my VM.

 # The LPeg Library